TheBigR/api-handler/README.md

 sends a call to the currencies endpoint (/currecny/excersize) every 5 minutes.

-first toggle cron job at:
+ toggle cron job at:

-- localhost:3001/ops/toggle-cron-job

-then job must be triggred first at -

-- localhost:3002/activate-currency-updater
+- localhost:3002/ops/toggle-cron-job

 weather -
 two methodes for getting the weather from accuweather - either by location key